Free Trial

 Variable spreads widen when liquidity drops or volatility spikes: around major news releases, at market open and close, over weekends, and on thin or exotic pairs.
 Fewer participants and faster price moves mean the gap between the best bid and best ask grows, so the same trade costs more to enter.
 It matters most for the scalping style.

 Yes.
-Tracker Fx includes a 14-day free trial with full access to all journaling and analytics features.
-The free trial is available for all platforms except MetaTrader, which requires a paid plan.
+Tracker Fx includes a 7-day free trial with full access to all journaling and analytics features.
+Card required, cancel anytime.

 Stop guessing